Contents of the article:

-Whether you are owner or tenant: If you want to sublet your own apartment for a long time, you should advertize it at an early stage.
-Despite the general housing shortage, it is not always easy to find a sub-tenant.
+We often see private apartments offered as sublets, that is, apartments that will be rented out for a specific period of time because the owner or primary tenant will be away temporarily for some time — this can be years, or just a few months.
+Whether you are an owner or tenant, watch out: f you want to sublet your own apartment for a considerable legnth of time, you should advertize it at an early stage.
+Despite the general housing shortage in Berlin, it is not always easy to find a sub-tenant.
 And agencies are not always the right people to talk to.

 These apartments are available without any time limit.
-This does not mean that tenants can rent for an unlimited time.
+This does not mean, however, that tenants can rent for an unlimited time.
 But with these apartments, it is possible to conclude a lease for a certain period of time and perhaps extend it later, often even several times.
 The temporary tenant therefore should be flexible.
-Projects often take longer, or you may not find your own unfurnished apartment in Berlin all that quickly.
+Projects often take longer than expected, or you may not find your own unfurnished apartment in Berlin all that quickly.

 - Equipped and furnished in such a way that a particular target group will be interested.

-- Modern, tastefully and stylishly furnished.
-So no mix of old and new,
+- Modern, tastefully and stylishly furnished — no mix of old and new furniture.

 - or, as in the example above, a style that is not necessarily considered modern should be uniformly revised.
 There is also a demand for high-quality accessories, as shown here.
-Less, however, than for modern-furnished apartments, which appeal to a younger audience.
+Less, however, than for modernly furnished apartments, which appeal to a younger audience.

 2.1.
 Limited-time availability

 From a prospective tenant’s viewpoint, the time-limited availability is a disadvantage.
 Tenants want to be flexible.
-For this reason, they often rent for a shorter period of time, e.g. For 2 or 3 months, but with an extension option.
-If an apartment is only available for 4 months, most tenants will not be interested, because hardly anyone wants to move more often than necessary.
+For this reason, they often rent for a shorter period of time, e.g. for 2 or 3 months, but with an extension option.
+If an apartment is only available for 4 months, most tenants will not be interested, since no tenant wants to move more often than necessary.

 For example, if you go away for exactly one year and are looking for a sub-tenant over exactly this period, it can also be difficult to find someone who is looking to rent for a year as from exactly the month in which your apartment becomes available, and then also wants to rent specifically your apartment.
-If he wants one month later to rent for one year, your apartment will not be available, because it is only available for 11 months.
+If they want to rent your apartment one month later for one year, your apartment will not be available, because it is only available for 11 months.
 Therefore, it is always better if the landlord is flexible and offers the apartment for shorter letting periods as well.
 This implies that more effort will be needed.
 The handover, final cleaning, etc., need to be organized, and you will need someone who will take good care of your apartment.

-Apartments furnished for temporary letting look rather more like hotel accommodations: Modern, furnished in a uniform style, clean, elegant, without private objects.
-Even without books, CD collections, plants etc. Nothing against books and CDs, but these do not necessarily add value for the tenants during temporary renting.
-To the contrary.
-These make the tenant feel more like a guest living in another person’s world.
+Typically, apartments furnished for temporary rental look more like hotel accommodations: modern, furnished in a uniform style, clean, elegant, without personal items (e.g. books, CD collections, plants etc.) Nothing against books and CDs, but these do not necessarily add value for the tenants during temporary renting.
+Rather, they make the tenant feel more like a guest living in another person’s world.
 Not everyone likes that.
-Especially if there are enough other alternatives..
+Especially if there are enough other alternatives.

-Suppose a landlord offers a private apartment for sub-letting from 1 December to 31 March, that is 4 months.
-Many spend the winter months in regions with a warmer climate.
+Suppose a landlord offers a private apartment for subletting for 4 months, from December 1st to March 31st.
+Many people spend the winter months in regions with a warmer climate.

 The problem is as follows:

-If, however, the landlord has already left at this time, someone in the vicinity has to take care of the apartment and do some checking.
-Then questions will follow, and possibly the landlord is also still in a place without reliable Internet connection.
-In doing so, he or the person responsible for the apartment must be able to reach the apartment during the entire rental period.
+If, however, the landlord has already left at this time, someone in the vicinity has to take care of the apartment and do some checking in.
+Then questions will follow, and possibly the landlord is also still in a place without reliable internet connection.
+In doing so, the person responsible for the apartment must be able to reach the apartment during the entire rental period.
 For example, if there is water damage (not that the tenant should be to blame), the landlord has to act quickly.

-- There usually is more to discuss than for a “neutral” apartment.
-Bed-linen, towels etc. Does the tenant bring his own, does he/she use the landlord’s (then everything must be new and unused), or must everything be bought new?
+- There usually is more to discuss than for a “neutral” apartment — bed linen, towels, etc. Does the tenant bring their own, do they use the landlord’s (then everything must be new and unused), or must everything be bought new?
 Which items have to be removed, bought or supplemented?
 Often, the mailbox must also be emptied or plants watered.

-In addition, the landlord lets his own home and has a more emotional connection to it than to an apartment which serves only as an investment object.
+In addition, the landlord rents their own home and has a more emotional connection to it than to an apartment which serves only as an investment object.

 3. Opportunities: sub-renting a private apartment

-Of course, how easy this sublet apartment can be rented depends on the apartment.
-In most cases, only the following private housing can be sub-let as temporary housing:
+Of course, how easy a sublet apartment can be rented depends on the apartment.
+In most cases, only the following private housing can be sublet as temporary housing:

-– Family apartment with several bedrooms in a good location, especially centrally in the city etc.
+– family apartments with several bedrooms in a good location, especially centrally in the city

 – preferably in summer months (then also for a shorter period)